bootcoder/stitch-clearance-batches/DEV_NOTES.md

 -----

 Lastly, I upgraded to BS4 cause that's what the hip kids are using /s.
-Which entailed upgrading several other parts of the app as well.
+Then upgraded several other parts of the app as well.
 A quick ```bundle install``` will have you all set.
-(Sorry about Nokogiri & EventMachine) App runs on Ruby Version ```2.4.2``` the README.
+(Sorry about Nokogiri & EventMachine) App runs on Ruby Version ```2.4.2``` per the README.

 #### Testing